iliasmachairas/HEC_RAS_to_dxf/README.md

 The user may download two files:
 1.	a dxf file which contains three layers of velocity (high, medium and low).
 Line segments are categorized into three groups based on velocity.
 2.	a plot (.png) which depicts the velocity between the cross sections.
 A different color represents a different velocity class.

+There are some limitations though.
+1. Profile name should not contain spaces
+2. Cross sections need to intesect the river centerline (pay attention at the beginning and at the end of the river)